 My super easy Homemade King Cake recipe isn’t as much a recipe as it is How-To instructions.
 Celebrate Mardi Gras with this easy Cinnamon Roll King Cake you can whip up in no time.
-Make two because it’s vanishes quickly!
+Make two because it vanishes quickly!

 King Cake is to Mardi Gras what Sugar Cookies are to Christmas!

-What the colors mean on a Mardi Gras King Cake
+Mardi Gras King Cake Colors

 The colors all have a special meaning on a Mardi Gras King Cake